 Confirmed Speakers up to date

 - Alfredo Alexander-Katz, Massachusetts Institute of Technology, USA.

 - Dominique Langevin, Laboratoire de Physique des Solides, France.

 - Monica Olvera de la Cruz, Northwestern University, USA.

-- Alberto Fernandez-Nieves, Georgia Institute of Technology, USA.
+- Alberto Fernandez-Nieves, Universidad de Barcelona, USA.

 - Paulo E. Arratia, University of Pennsylvania, USA.